0x776F6C66/Red-Tools/Network Sniffer/readme.md

 [This is part of the 15 days of hacking challenge.](https://github.com/P4rsz/15-days-of-Hacking) [In collaboration with fr334aks-TTW.](https://github.com/fr334aks-TTW/15-days-of-hacking)

-The aim of this project is to create a sniffer tool built on the understanding of how data is sent, received and processed within networks.
+The aim of this project is to understand how data is sent, received and processed within networks and later build a sniffer tool based on the knowledge.
-I decided to work on the project because i am naturally curious on learning what is going on behind the scenes.
-The other reasons is that it's an exciting venture on itself.
+The main motivation behind the study is because I am naturally curious and I love to learn.
+The other reason is that it's an exciting venture on itself.
 Have fun and use the work here for good purposes.

 # Packets and frames.
 ## Packet